po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/08-Stu_Webpack-Loader/README.md

 * As a developer, I want to be able to use Async / Await with webpack.

-* As a user, I want to be able to get the latest interest rates when I click the appropriate button.
+* As a user, I want to be able to get the latest interest rate when I click the appropriate button.

 ## Expected Behavior

-When I click the `Get the latest interest rates button` button, an up to date interest rate should appear.
+When I click the `Get the latest interest rate` button, an up to date interest rate should appear.

 ## Actual Behavior

-When a user clicks the `Get the latest interest rates button` button, an error appears in the console.
+When a user clicks the `Get the latest interest rate` button, an error appears in the console.

 ## Steps to Reproduce the Problem